Date Due Assignment

 10/3 Read through page 58 of Seedfolks

 10/2 Read through page 44 of Seedfolks

 10/1 Draft of memoir due.

 9/25 Begin to draft your memoir.
 Spend at least 15 minutes working on a first draft.

 9/21 Complete chart on two poems ("Losing Steps" and "Blackberry-Picking").
 You do not have to write out the answer to the question at the bottom of the page, but you might want to think about it!

 9/20 In Writer's Notebook: Write long on one event that you need to add or stretch.
 Continue to think about the purpose of each event and how it contributes to conveying the theme of your memoir.
 (10-15 minutes)

 9/19 In Writer's Notebook: Write long.
 Try practicing one of the strategies we learned in class to show rather than tell.
 (10-15 minutes)

 9/10 In Writer's Notebook: Write long on one idea you came up with using the generating strategies.
 Begin to think about a big idea or message about life (theme) connected to your writing.
-(10-15 minutes) ALSO, bring summer reading book (if possible) and all required suppies.
+(10-15 minutes) Also, bring summer reading book (if possible) and all required supplies.

 9/7 In Writer's Notebook: Continue working on Experience/Big Idea Chart OR write long on one idea.
 (10-15 minutes)